Table of Contents

 In your terminal:

-Implement the prompt, run required tests, and commit your changes in the WP worktree.
+Implement the prompt, run required tests, and commit your changes in that workspace.
+Sequential WPs in the same lane reuse the same worktree, for example .worktrees/###-feature-lane-a.

 Step 4: Mark the WP Ready for Review